NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

     - The PA is not the first of its kind to follow this "predict-correct-loop" structure.
 In fact, there is a whole class of integration algorithms known as _predictor-corrector_ methods.
     - Hartree-Fock Method (i.e. Self-Consistent Field Theory) is similarly iterative to the PA but iterations are done to minimize energy according to the variational principle of quantum mechanics.
   - Symplectic Integration
-  - Traditional Methods in evoling Equations of Motion
+  - Traditional Methods in evolving Equations of Motion
   - Def don't use Runge-Kutta methods
   - Symplectic Euler
   - Velocity Verlet